FAQ - Direct Shreds

 Q. Why are dedicated endpoints faster?

-Additionally, dedicated endpoints offer communication options without TLS, such as HTTP.
-By skipping the TLS handshake, communication speeds improve significantly compared to HTTPS.
+In addition, dedicated endpoints provide communication options without TLS, such as HTTP.
+By skipping the TLS handshake (around 20ms), communication becomes even faster compared to HTTPS.

 Q. Why doesn't ShredStream include all transactions?